ritza-co/speakeasy-developer-docs/mcp/installing-mcp-servers/index.md

 ![A screenshot shows the Start Server status in the Command Palette.](./assets/mcp-start-server.png)

-Enter your token and press `Enter`.
-The server will start and display output indicating successful startup.
+Enter your token and press `enter`.
+The server will start and display output indicating a successful startup.

 ![A screenshot shows the output indicating the server is running successfully.](./assets/vs-mcp-startup.png)